Baideloh History, Family Crest & Coats of Arms

 Early History of the Baideloh family

 This web page shows only a small excerpt of our Baideloh research.
-Another 133 words (10 lines of text) covering the years 1646, 1708, 1688, 1708, 1648 and 1704 are included under the topic Early Baideloh History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1608, 1703, 1646, 1708, 1688, 1708, 1648, 1704, 1650, 1653 and 1650 are included under the topic Early Baideloh History in all our PDF Extended History products and printed products wherever possible.

 Baideloh Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Baideloh have been found, including Baddely, Baddeley, Baddiley, Badley, Badly, Badely, Badgely, Badlely and many more.

 Early Notables of the Baideloh family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Baideloh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Baideloh Notables in all our PDF Extended History products and printed products wherever possible.